libxsmm/libxsmm/documentation/index.md

 ### Classic Library (ABI)

 The build system relies on GNU Make (typically associated with the `make` command, but e.g. FreeBSD is calling it `gmake`).
 The build can be customized by using key&#8209;value pairs.
 Key&#8209;value pairs can be supplied in two ways: (1)&#160;after the "make" command, or (2)&#160;prior to the "make" command (`env`) which is effectively the same as exporting the key&#8209;value pair as an environment variable (`export`, or `setenv`).
-Both methods can be mixed, however the second method may require to supply the `-e` flag.
+Both methods can be mixed, however the second method may require the `-e` flag.
 Please note that the CXX, CC, and FC keys are considered in any case.

 To generate the interface of the library inside of the 'include' directory and to build the static library (by default, STATIC=1 is activated), simply run the following command: